pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 - `authentication_signing_algorithm` (String) The authentication signing algorithm for token endpoint PRIVATE_KEY_JWT or CLIENT_SECRET_JWT authentication.
 Asymmetric algorithms are allowed for PRIVATE_KEY_JWT and symmetric algorithms are allowed for CLIENT_SECRET_JWT.
 For RSASSA-PSS signing algorithm, PingFederate must be integrated with a hardware security module (HSM) or Java 11.
 Options are `NONE`, `ES256`, `ES384`, `ES512`, `HS256`, `HS384`, `HS512`, `PS256`, `PS384`, `PS512` `RS256`, `RS384`, `RS512`.
 - `back_channel_logout_uri` (String) The Back-Channel Logout URI.
 This read-only parameter is available when user sessions are tracked for logout.
 - `enable_pkce` (Boolean) Enable Proof Key for Code Exchange (PKCE).
 When enabled, the client sends an SHA-256 code challenge and corresponding code verifier to the OpenID Provider during the authorization code flow.
-- `front_channel_logout_uri` (String) The Front-Channel Logout URI.
-This is a read-only parameter.
 - `logout_endpoint` (String) URL of the OpenID Provider's RP-Initiated Logout Endpoint.
-- `post_logout_redirect_uri` (String) The Post-Logout Redirect URI, where the OpenID Provider may redirect the user when RP-Initiated Logout has completed.
-This is a read-only parameter.
 - `pushed_authorization_request_endpoint` (String) URL of the OpenID Provider's OAuth 2.0 Pushed Authorization Request Endpoint.
-- `redirect_uri` (String) The redirect URI.
-This is a read-only parameter.
 - `request_parameters` (Attributes Set) A list of request parameters.
 Request parameters with same name but different attribute values are treated as a multi-valued request parameter. (see [below for nested schema](#nestedatt--idp_browser_sso--oidc_provider_settings--request_parameters))
 - `request_signing_algorithm` (String) The request signing algorithm.
 Required only if you wish to use signed requests.
 Only asymmetric algorithms are allowed.
 For RSASSA-PSS signing algorithm, PingFederate must be integrated with a hardware security module (HSM) or Java 11.
 Options are `ES256`, `ES384`, `ES512`, `HS256`, `HS384`, `HS512`, `NONE`, `PS256`, `PS384`, `PS512`, `RS256`, `RS384`, `RS512`.
 - `token_endpoint` (String) URL of the OpenID Provider's OAuth 2.0 Token Endpoint.
 - `track_user_sessions_for_logout` (Boolean) Determines whether PingFederate tracks a logout entry when a user signs in, so that the user session can later be terminated via a logout request from the OP.
 This setting must also be enabled in order for PingFederate to send an RP-initiated logout request to the OP during SLO.
 - `user_info_endpoint` (String) URL of the OpenID Provider's UserInfo Endpoint.

+Read-Only:

+- `front_channel_logout_uri` (String) The Front-Channel Logout URI.
+This is a read-only parameter.
+- `post_logout_redirect_uri` (String) The Post-Logout Redirect URI, where the OpenID Provider may redirect the user when RP-Initiated Logout has completed.
+This is a read-only parameter.
+- `redirect_uri` (String) The redirect URI.
+This is a read-only parameter.

 <a id="nestedatt--idp_browser_sso--oidc_provider_settings--request_parameters"></a>
 ### Nested Schema for `idp_browser_sso.oidc_provider_settings.request_parameters`